111 (NASDAQ:YI) Updates Q2 2021 Earnings Guidance

-111 (NASDAQ:YI) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
+111 (NASDAQ:YI) updated its second quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $445.68 million-470.10 million.

+Separately, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell assumed coverage on shares of 111 in a research report on Thursday, April 15th.
+They issued a buy rating and a $16.00 price target for the company.

 111 Company Profile